 2.2 Electrical engineering milestones (15-29 days)

-2. Enable Display Signal Compression (DSC) on VXR7200 (1 day).
-Currently our displays are running with a 60 Hz refresh rate, but our target is 90 - 120 Hz.
+.
 In order to achieve this, we'll need to enable DSC, which is a form of "visually lossless" low-latency compression that allows high def displays to reduce their bandwidth demand.
 "Visually lossless" means the reduction in bandwidth is entirely undetectable by viewers.
-Though this should be a simple fix, we're still waiting for support from Synaptics.
+Though this should be a simple fix, we're still waiting for support from Synaptics. -

 2.3 Mechanical engineering milestones (31-65 days)